Special Living Options

 Eligibility

-Rising sophomores, juniors and seniors within Columbia College and SEAS are invited to apply to special interest housing each year in advance of the Room Selection process.
+Rising sophomores, juniors and seniors within CC and SEAS are invited to apply to special interest housing each year in advance of the Room Selection process.

-A select number of Barnard College students with guaranteed housing status are eligible to live in some SICs.
-Due to the Columbia-Barnard Housing exchange and the history of selection and placement in the respective communities, there is a cap on the number of BC students who can reside in select SICs.
-Following is the BC cap for select SICs:
+A select number of Barnard College (BC) students with guaranteed housing status are also eligible to live in some SICs.
+Due to the Columbia-Barnard Housing exchange there is a cap on the number of BC students who can reside in these select SICs:

 • Black Residential Brownstone – 2